ballerine-io/ballerine/README.md

 4. Approve/reject/ask to resubmit
 5. Get back to the KYC UI to see the result

-You can also configure simple rules in the workflow engine using the Rules JSON.
-You can find it by...@alon to add

 *Note: some components are currently in beta, if you run into an issue please ping us on Slack
 <br/>